vuejs/vuex/docs/en/state.md

   }
   ```

   Note the special `vuex` option block.
 This is where we specify what state the component will be using from the store.
-For each property name, we specify a function which receives the entire state tree as the only argument, and then selects and returns a part of the state, or even computes derived state.
-The returned result will be set on the component using the property name.
+For each property name, we specify a getter function which receives the entire state tree as the only argument, and then selects and returns a part of the state, or a computed value derived from the state.
+The returned result will be set on the component using the property name, just like a computed property.

   In a lot of cases, the "getter" function can be very succinct using ES2015 arrow functions: